TCFD regs and guidance: DWP offers easements around timing and DC defaults

 As a minimum, it expects a report to include “a plain English summary which is for members to read and allows them to become easily acquainted with the key findings from the report”, while trustees should not forget to take into account the needs of disabled people.

-Jones pointed out that public TCFD reports will be used a way of demonstrating trustee knowledge and understanding.
+Jones pointed out that public TCFD reports will be used as a way of demonstrating trustee knowledge and understanding.

 According to the DWP, “where the content of the disclosures is poor, this could raise concerns to The Pensions Regulator about the trustees’ level of knowledge and understanding”.